oblakstudio/srbtranslatin/.wordpress-org/readme.txt

 == Description ==

-### SrbTransLatin: The only WordPress transliteration plugin
+### SrbTransLatin: The BEST WordPress transliteration plugin

 SrbTransLatin enables you to have **both cyrillic and latin scripts** on your website.
 Transliteration is done in-place automatically.

-If your content is written in cyrillic script, this plugin will allow your visitors to view the content both in cyrillic and latin scripts.
+### Features (v3+)

+**Transliteration features**:

+* Website content is automatically transliterated into latin
+* Ajax calls are transliterated into latin (both JSON and HTML)
-This plugin also fixes searching cyrillic posts using latin script.
+* Your visitors can search cyrillic content using latin script

-### Features
+* Selective transliteration via shortcodes - Force parts of your website to stay in cyrillic script, use custom transliteration (_Gutenblocks coming soon_)

+**Performance features**

+* **Cache plugin compatible** - No reinventing the wheel.
+Works OOB with all the popular caching plugins.
+* SEO Friendly - no double content or SERP penalties!
+* Optimized autoloading - Plugin is PSR-12 compatible and loads the functionalities only when needed

+**File and Media features**

+* **Script specific files** - You can have separate versions of images or other files for cyrillic and latin scripts
+* **Filename transliteration** - Cyrillic uploads are automatically converted to latin script

+**Script Selector features**

+* Append the script selector to any menu of your choosing - Either as a dropdown, or inline
+* Selector widget - place it any sidebar you'd like
+* Custom function - Use `stl_selector` function anywhere in the code (but read the docs first)
 * Works everywhere - Plugin hooks into WordPress core transliterating your content inplace

-* **Auto-Fix permalinks** - Your cyrillic permalinks will be automatically saved as latin (optional)
-* **SEARCH FIX** - Search posts written in cyrillic script using both latin and cyrillic script
-* **Partial transliteration** - You can selectively choose which parts of your website to keep in cyrilic
-* **Widget Ready** - Switch script via sidebar widget
-* **Ajax Transliteration** - Transliterates dynamic parts of your website
-* SEO Friendly - no double content or SERP penalties!
-* Lightweight - Plugin does not use any external stylesheets, or js files.
-* WPML Compatible - Fully compatible with WPML.
-Transliteration only works when Serbian language is active
-* Polylang compatible - Fully compatible with Polylang.
-Transliteration only works when Serbian language is active
-* Script / Language selector - Integrates into WPML language selectors in menu / widget
+**MultiLanguage features**

+Tested with:

+* PolyLang
+* WPML
+* TranslatePress
+* qTranslateX

 == Documentation ==